-The most important laws and theorems related to electrical energy are:
+The most important laws related to electrical energy are:

 Coulomb's law

-Coulomb's law states that the electric force on two charged objects is inversely proportional to the square of the distance between them.
-Coulomb's law also states that this force is directly proportional to the product of the charges.
+Coulomb's law states that the electric force between two charged objects is inversely proportional to the square of the distance between them and directly proportional to the product of their charges.
+This force acts along the line joining the two charges and can be either attractive or repulsive depending on the nature of the charges.

 Ampere's law